9404 Wilshire Blvd. Beverly Hills, CA 90212 |

 Beverly Hills was operated by the RKO-Stanley Warner Corporation as the

-Stanley Warner Beverly Hills and, starting in the late 60s, by Pacific
+Stanley Warner Beverly Hills and, starting in 1968, by Pacific

 Theatres as Pacific's Warner.